maxlimpag/no-cholesterol/README.md

 Choice Cuts
 ==============

-This app aims to track down how Cebu's representatives in Congress spent their Priority Development Assistance Fund (PDAF) allocations,
+This app aims to track how Cebu's representatives in Congress spent their Priority Development Assistance Fund (PDAF) allocations.